yandi-zhu/Man-versus-Machine-Learning-Revisited/readme.md

 ```

 **UPDATES**:
+- 20250714:
+  - We use the updated version (v1.4.1) of Chen and Zimmermann (2022) anomaly data since there is a lookahead bias bug in `AnnouncementReturn` (See https://github.com/OpenSourceAP/CrossSection/issues/158 for more details).

 - 20250510:
   - We combine actual earnings from both IBES Summary and IBES Detail databases.
-Please see section G in Online Appendix for more details.
+Please see Section G in Internet Appendix for more details.

 ---